Taiping Heavenly Kingdom: Subsequent massacre of the Hakkas

 With the collapse of the Taiping Heavenly Kingdom, the Qing dynasty launched waves of massacres against the Hakka, killing 30,000 Hakkas each day throughout China during the height of the Hakka massacres.
 Similar purges were taken while defeating the Red Turban Rebellion (1854–1856).
 In Guangdong, Governor Ye Mingchen oversaw the execution of 70,000 people in Guangzhou, eventually one million people were killed throughout central Guangdong.
-Another major impact was the bloody Punti-Hakka Clan Wars (1855 and 1867), which would cause the deaths of a million people.
-The Cantonese opera was purged completely.
+Another major impact was the bloody Punti–Hakka Clan Wars (1855 and 1867), which would cause the deaths of a million people.